-It may be that he returned temporarily to work and possibly that he was to spend some time at his home in the not-distant community Topsail, District of Harbour Main - but this of course is only speculation.
+It may be that he returned temporarily to work and fairly likely that he returned for a time to his home in the Trinity Bay community of Catalina - but this of course is only speculation.

-(Right above: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
+(Preceding page: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
 'Calgarian' was not a requisitioned troop transport but in September of 1914 had been taken over by the British government to serve as an armed merchant-cruiser.
 She did, however, as on this occasion, at times carry troops and civilian passengers across the Atlantic.
 She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918.)